lilith/playdate/README.md

 Then to start querying the db, do `npx prisma generate` to gen the Prisma Client.

 To reset the DB, do `npx prisma migrate reset`.

+To push schema changes to migration.sql, do `npx prisma db push`.

 3/8 update:
 With the draft auto-generated schema, I've found that `@@index([secret])` is invalid for some table definitions b/c `secret` isn't an actual field in those tables.
 Will need to dig back into the Google Doc spec to see how this should be corrected.
 Is it a relation field or not?